 The markets in our segment also remained intensely competitive throughout the reporting year.
 We rose to this challenge, achieving an increase of 45.3 percent in the number of FMC customers as of December 31, 2019, thanks in particular to our convergent product portfolio, MagentaOne.
 We also made important progress on our journey to becoming an integrated provider of mobile and fixed-network products across our entire segment: Following the successful integration of UPC Austria, in May 2019 we added convergent products to our portfolio in Austria under the new Magenta brand.
-At the end of June 2019, d "Other": national companies of North Macedonia, Montenegro, and the national company of Albania (sold as of May 7, 2019), as well as the lines of the GTS Central Europe group in Romania.
+At the end of June 2019, we also began offering our customers in Poland the MagentaOne product bundle, which combines mobile communications over the fiber-optic-based internet and an entertainment package.
+We parted ways with our last remaining mobile-only subsidiary, Telekom Albania, on May 7, 2019.